 This is where transaction security checks come in.
 This service is offered by third-party providers that analyze transactions or signature requests and advise, based on their records, whether it is potentially unsafe.

-To start with, we've partnered with OpenSea, and may add other security providers in future.
+To start with, we've partnered with OpenSea and Blockaid, and may add other security providers in future.

 Learn more below:

-Head to Settings > Experimental and toggle 'Transaction security check'.
+Head to 'Settings' > 'Experimental' and toggle 'Enable security alerts'.